Izunokuni, Japan: What to pack, what to wear, and when to go [2023]

 A great choice is this one

-A plug adapter that supports outlet types A and B. Take care to choose the right kind.
-The vast majority of adapters available are just plug changers and require your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types A and B. Make sure to pick the necessary kind.
+The majority of adapters available are just plug changers and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most locations.

 What to wear/what to pack: